| | ||

 Includes several algorithms

-working on developing of some algorithms in this library.
-The algorithms have
+of some algorithms in this library.
+The algorithms have been evaluated for

 sets of randomly generated examples for the shift design problem Shift